brunofoggiatto/ansible-automation-project/README.md

 ## Install Ansible

-First, you need to install Ansible on your local machine (the local computer you will use to manage other servers)..
+First, you need to install Ansible on your local machine (the local computer you will use to manage other servers)

 ```bash
 sudo apt update